finitespace/BME280/README.md

 ## Installation

-To use this library download the zip file, uncompress it to a folder named BME280.
+To use this library download the zip file, decompress it to a folder named BME280.
 Move the folder to {Arduino Path}/libraries.

 ## Usage